 Whether for health reasons, convenience or taste, consumers across the world are eating more and more yoghurt.
 Traditional large consumers such as France and Turkey are still going strong, but in developing countries consumption is now also rising fast.

-While tastes vary – from local favourites to Greek-style yoghurt to sweetened yoghurt with added solid ingredients or flavours – a common challenge for producers is that yoghurt is so sensitive to mixing.
-If mixed too hard and fast, it can break down to give an undesirable fluid consistency or separate, forming a liquid layer.
+While tastes vary – from local favourites to Greek-style yoghurt to sweetened yoghurt with added solid ingredients or flavours – a common challenge for producers is that yoghurt is very sensitive to mechanical treatment.
+If mixed or stirred too hard and fast, the yoghurt may be reduced to an undesirable fluid consistency, or separate, forming a liquid layer.

 Gentle and hygienic mixing